exercism/v3/languages/csharp/exercises/concept/properties/.meta/design.md

 * Multiple classes per file
 * number casting, rounding and truncation

+Note that the values in the instructions' examples and tests are selected to avoid any question of rounding when converting between float and int.
+Rounding and truncation will produce the same result.

 Prerequisite Exercises - TBA

 ## Resources to refer to